la6if9/Feature-space-expansions/README.md

 scatterplot with Assets on the y-axis and Profits on the x-axis
 ![](https://github.com/la6if9/Feature-space-expansions/blob/main/Rplot05.png)

+### Polynomial model

-polynomial model (linear, quadratic, cubic and quartic models)
+linear, quadratic, cubic and quartic models
 ![](https://github.com/la6if9/Feature-space-expansions/blob/main/Rplot06.png)

 adding the regression line of the polynomial model